8 Must-Have Elements For A Supportive Minimalist Space

 Whether it’s through your job, schoolwork/learning, or maintaining a household- it’s essential that we feel supported in accomplishing things.

-Whereas the previously mentioned “creativity” was very much right-brain focused, this part of creating a supportive minimalist space is typically tapping into the left side of our brain.
+Whereas the previously mentioned “creativity” was very much right-brain focused, this part of creating a supportive minimalist space typically involves the left side of our brain.

 As with every other type of functionality mentioned today, this will look different depending on the types of productivity you find yourself investing in.